jshell/skin-makefile/README.md

 # Skin Makefile

 This is a generic Makefile for fetching front end resources and compiling them.
-It uses some custom extensions `.curl`, `.concat`, `.ugly`, `.min.dev.less`, `.css.less` to avoid the need to edit/customize the Makefile for individual projects.
-Resources are found using curl, component, and bower.
+It uses some custom extensions `.curl`, `.concat`, `.ugly`, `.min.dev.less`, `.css.less`, and others to avoid the need to edit/customize the Makefile for individual projects.
+It depends on few commands which can be seen in the install.sh script.
+When starting the first time it will check the versions of commands it depends on to see if they are compliant.
 The Makefile will do an `include` for any files with the `.skin.mk` extension.

 ## Installing

-The Makefile requires the following commands to be available: curl glue lessc optipng uglifyjs cleancss component bower autoprefixer md5sum jq verify_version_spec stripmq
+The Makefile requires a custom set of commands to be available.
+See the `install.sh` for specifics.

-*See the install.sh*

 ## Using